 When should my child have their first dental visit?

 We recommend scheduling your child’s first dental visit by their first birthday or within six months of their first tooth erupting.
 Early visits help establish healthy habits and allow your child to become comfortable with the dental environment.
+Learn more on our baby’s first visit page.

 What is the difference between a pediatric dentist and a general dentist?